|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On October 21, 1942 took off from Mareeba Airfield on a mission, details unknown.

 On November 1, 1942 took off piloted by 1st Lt.
 James G. Ellis on a bombing mission against Japanese shipping off Buin-Faisi.

-Returning, the No. 3 engine began running rough and the weather became worse and the pilots attempted to fly above and around the storm.
+Returning, the No. 3 engine began running rough and the weather became worse and required them to fly above and around a storm.